 New York Insight Brooklyn People of Color and Allies

-NYI Brooklyn POC and Allies meets at Brooklyn Zen Center the 2nd and 4th Monday evenings of each month, from 7:00-9:00pm.
-45 minutes of meditation begins promptly at 7:00pm, followed by teaching and discussion from 7:45-9:00pm.
+NYI Brooklyn POC and Allies meets at Brooklyn Zen Center the 2nd and 4th Monday evenings of each month, from 7 to 9pm.
+A meditation period of 45 minutes begins promptly at 7pm, followed by peer-lead discussion from 7:45 to 9pm.

 1st and 3rd Sunday of each month, from 4 to 5:30pm